Darryl is in foster care. Sean thinks that he's being abused,

 “You’re a teacher and don’t have any connection to CPS or the Foster Youth Center, Roger.
 How do you know about her?”

-“There are foster children attending Las Lomas, and I’ve had several in my classes.
+“There are foster kids attending Las Lomas, and I’ve had several in my classes.
 I’ve heard negative comments about her.
 One of the girls, a senior in my English 3 class, told me she thinks Mary Wilkinson moves kids to foster homes and gets a kickback from the new foster parents.
 I didn’t have enough evidence to report it to CPS.

 “Which brings up another question about Mary Wilkinson.
 If she’s a full-time employee of CPS, how can she be running this Foster Youth Center full-time?”